Postage stamps and postal history of Guam: Territory of the United States

 In 1899, when it began to administer the island, the US Navy issued eleven postage stamps overprinted "GUAM".
 These were from the definitive series illustrating with portraits of US presidents or major personalities.
 This series was first issued between 1890 and 1894.
 The denominations and colors used for Guam are from 1895 and 1898–1899 issues.

 When the United States Post Office Department (USPOD) took charge of the postal service of Guam in March 1901, the local population, soldiers from the US Navy base and indigenous Chamorros, had to use US stamps without any distinctive marks.
 Since 1901, only a Guam town cancellation indicates domestic posting.
 This situation is common to others insular unincorporated territories of the United States, such as, Northern Mariana Islands since 1944, Virgin Islands since 1917, Puerto Rico since 1900 and American Samoa since 1899.
 The existence of a local post at the beginning of the 1930s and the Japan occupation periods were exceptions.

 Since its annexation, Guam was the subject of one postage stamp produced by the United States Postal Service.
-On June 1, 2007 a 90-cent stamp, part of the airmail series "Scenic American Landscapes" depicting a sunset on a beach and the Hagåtña Bay was released.
+On June 1, 2007, a 90-cent stamp, part of the airmail series "Scenic American Landscapes" depicting a sunset on a beach and the Hagåtña Bay was released.

 The island's name was included on the central label of the 50th Anniversary of the World War II miniature sheets of ten stamps each, issued between 1991 and 1995.

 Guam Guard Mail

-Until the 1930s, the USPOD office in Guam didn't deliver mail to addressee's home or businesses.
+Until the 1930s, the USPOD office in Guam did not deliver mail to addressee's home or businesses.
 To accomplish this, the military governor, Commander Willis Winter Bradley Jr., created a local post service on April 8, 1930.

 Bordallo's Taxi was used to regularly carry the mail.
 The 15 miles run from Agana to Agat with stops in Asan, Piti, and Sumay, was made twice a day, six times a week.
 The arrangements with Bordallo originally was on a gratis basis, but as the amount of mail increased, he was paid $5.00 per month.
 The service was completely equipped with bags, mail boxes, canceling stamps, and signs with Bordallo's bus line as carriers for the mail.

 Commissioners of the various villages served were given the duty of providing local postal service.
 Often these commissioners did not live in their village and so had to delegate authority to others to handle the mail.
 No specific records exists of the names of those persons who first handled the mails, but the following, listed in the "Guam Recorder" of January 1930 were the commissioners who can logically be called the first Guam Guard Mail Postmasters in their several villages: